Gabriel-Chen/hamiltonian/_drafts/2021-8-19-WiCyS-Security-Training-Scholarship.md

 After getting seven books for this certificate and learning the exam lasts four hours, I realized why this course is one of the hardest test in SANS training.
 The first thing I did is making a detailed plan with how much work I have to finish for each week in order to get everything done on time.
 Roughly speaking, we only have one and a half month to finish this certificate up.
 This is an extremely tight schedule.
 In the mean time, I have work, school, and life going on.

 The major thing I did during this stage is reading and understanding the book.
-Question for GSEC are more comprehensive than GFACT, and one has to really understand the concept to pass the certificate.
-Besides books, there is a lab portion for GSEC, which means I have to do a live exploitation through the exam.
+Question for GSEC are much more comprehensive than GFACT, and one has to really understand the concept to pass the certificate.
+Besides books, there is a lab portion for GSEC, which means the test taker has to do a live exploitation through the exam.
 For the lab, there is a whole book provided and two virtual machine images for us to practice.

+Overall, the pace for this stage is quite fast.
+We only got roughly a month and a half to prepare and finish the certificate attempt.
+Luckily, each of us got one extension throughout the whole scholarship, so many of us used that extension on GSEC.
+However, after a two months of intensive study, I decided to finish this up without using the extension.
+I am very glad that I passed the GSEC  on time.

+The whole exam lasts four hours and is very hard to manage the time if you don't have a time table.
+Usually, my exams last at most for two hours, and this is the first time for me taking a four hours exam.
+I underestimated how hard it is to manage such a long time slot and ended up running out of the time.
+This, a tame table to reference how much time is left on a certain question is extremely needed.

+## Stage VI - SANS 530 + GDSA Certificate

 ---